Trauma responses are normal reactions to abnormal situations.

 In the image below, the internal system of both parties are flooded with parts.
 Protector parts in each individual are being defensive and angry.

-One important quality of the self in the IFS model is its calmness and centeredness.
+There are 8 qualities of Self called the 8 C’s, and these include calmness, compassion, curiosity, and connectedness.
 The Self is described as being grounded, compassionate, and non-reactive.
 It embodies a sense of curiosity, wisdom, and clarity.
-When individuals are connected to Self Energy, they can approach their thoughts, emotions, and experiences with a greater sense of balance and openness.
+When individuals are connected to Self Energy, they can approach their thoughts, emotions, and experiences with a greater sense of openness and welcoming.
 Self is always present, but can be covered over by extreme parts.
 For people with severe trauma and mental disorders, they may be so disconnected from Self that they cannot access its energy, qualities, and wisdom.
-In the image below, both parties are showing up with Self Energy.

-Another crucial aspect of Self in the IFS model is its ability to provide healing, guidance, leadership to the various parts of an individual.
+Another important aspect of Self in the IFS model is its ability to provide healing, guidance, leadership to the various parts of an individual.
 How do you know if you are showing up with Self Energy?
 You can assess whether or not these 8 C’s are present.

-- Trauma encodings are widespread; As trauma expert and pioneer Bessel Van Der Kolk explains notes “after trauma, the world is experienced with a different nervous system…every new encounter or event is contaminated by the past.”
+• Trauma encodings are widespread; As trauma expert and pioneer Bessel Van Der Kolk explains notes “after trauma, the world is experienced with a different nervous system…every new encounter or event is contaminated by the past.”

-- Trauma impacts the individual, social groups, and society; trauma is also passed down from generation to generation
+• Trauma impacts the individual, social groups, and society; trauma is also passed down from generation to generation

-- Trauma manifests as psychological and behavioral symptoms
+• Trauma manifests as psychological and behavioral symptoms

-- Burdened parts (parts that took on extreme protective roles as the time of trauma) have helpful intent; the “part that’s not a part” is Self/Self energy
+• Burdened parts (parts that took on extreme protective roles as the time of trauma) have helpful intent; the “part that’s not a part” is Self/Self energy

-- When we ask “What happened to you?” versus “What’s wrong with you?” we are really embodying realization when it comes to trauma and its effects.
+• When we ask “What happened to you?” versus “What’s wrong with you?” we are really embodying realization when it comes to trauma and its effects.

-- Understanding trauma physiology and the protective nature of parts can help us to be compassionate, curious and co-regulate those around us, vs getting activated ourselves.
+• Understanding trauma physiology and the protective nature of parts can help us to be compassionate, curious and co-regulate those around us, vs getting activated ourselves.
 Check out the “When our calm meets their storm,” image in this post.

 The Light Never Goes Out